muldjord/skyscraper/docs/CONFIGINI.md

 `[main]`, `[<PLATFORM>]`, `[<FRONTEND>]`

 #### interactive="false"
 When gathering data from any of the scraping modules many potential entries will be returned.
 Normally Skyscraper chooses the best entry for you.
 But should you wish to choose the best entry yourself, you can enable this option.
 Skyscraper will then list the returned entries and let you choose which one is the best one.
-It is recommended to use the command line option `--interactive` instead in the (hopefully) rare cases where this mode is necessary.
+It is recommended to use the command line flag `--flags interactive` instead in the (hopefully) rare cases where this mode is necessary.

 ###### Allowed in sections
 `[main]`, `[<PLATFORM>]`, `[<SCRAPING MODULE>]`